daniCh8/road-segmentation-eth-cil-2020/README.md

 Note that the test images have a shape of  `608*608*3`, whereas the training images are  `400*400*3`.
 In order to make the predictions, we cut the test images in four squares of  size `400*400*3`, and then recomposed the full prediction merging those blocks, averaging the pixels in common.
 This is done in the function  `merge prediction`, which can be found in the [utils](/src/utils.py) module.

 ## Train and Predict in a single run
-We updated a single notebook that can be ran in order to train the whole ensemble from scratch [here](/src/all_in_one_predictor.ipynb).
-Note that you will still need the Google Maps API data, that we can't update for copyright reasons.
+We uploaded a single notebook that can be run in order to train the whole ensemble from scratch [here](/src/all_in_one_predictor.ipynb).
+Note that you will still need the Google Maps API data, that we can't upload for copyright reasons.
 Running all the cells generates a new submission.
 All the parameters can be tuned in this [config](/src/config.py) file:

-- `loss` controls which loss will be used to train the single networks.
-Available losses are [dice](https://arxiv.org/abs/1911.02855) and [binary_cross_entropy](https://en.wikipedia.org/wiki/Cross_entropy).
+- `loss` controls which loss function will be used to train the single networks.
+Available loss functions are [dice loss](https://arxiv.org/abs/1911.02855) and [binary_cross_entropy](https://en.wikipedia.org/wiki/Cross_entropy).
 - `net_types` sets which nets will be used in the network.
 It must be a subset of: `['u_xception', 'ures_xception', 'uspp_xception', 'deepuresnet', 'u_resnet50v2',  'ures_resnet50v2', 'uspp_resnet50v2', 'dunet']`.
 - `additional_epochs` sets the number of epochs that the network will train on the additional Google Maps API data.
 - `competition_epochs` sets the number of epochs that the network will train on the competition data.